Willow Verkerk

 Research

-I am currently a postdoctoral researcher with the Gendered Mimesis project at KU Leuven (http://www.homomimeticus.eu/gendered-mimesis-c1/).
-The Gendered Mimesis Project reframes dominant accounts of the subject of Enlightenment with the emerging and relational accounts of subjectivity offered by Adriana Cavarero (inclination), Judith Butler (performativity), and Catherine Malabou (plasticity).
-By drawing on a Nietzschean legacy in critical theory, I create a dialogue between this legacy and contemporary continental feminist philosophers working with recent notions of gendered mimesis.
-The result will be a manuscript provisionally titled Gendered Being: Ontology and Mimesis in the Post-Enlightenment Subject, and a series of related articles.
+This book was connected to the Gendered Mimesis project at KU Leuven (http://www.homomimeticus.eu/gendered-mimesis-c1/) for which I was a postdoctoral researcher (2021-2024).
+The Gendered Mimesis Project reframed dominant accounts of the subject of Enlightenment with the emerging and relational accounts of subjectivity offered by Adriana Cavarero (inclination), Judith Butler (performativity), and Catherine Malabou (plasticity).
+By drawing on a Nietzschean legacy in critical theory, this research was concerned with creating a dialogue between Nietzsche, 20th century French philosophy, and contemporary continental feminist thinkers.
+These days I continue to be involved in Nietzsche scholarship, but my research interests are more focused on existentialism, psychoanalysis, and philosophy and literature.

 Publications